HOW TO TALK ABOUT YOUR ESTATE PLAN WITH FAMILY

 If you have this “talk” approaching and you’re concerned about the situation growing tense or uncomfortable, keep these thoughts in mind:

-What else can be done to make the experience more comfortable?
+What else can be done to make the experience more comfortable and helpful to you and your family?

 Acknowledge the Inevitable